 I have been a member of the Governing Body at Timothy Hackworth Primary School for over 23 years.
 I also have a long association with the school as my mother was a former pupil here, as was I and also my two daughters; we have many happy memories of our school days.
 Prior to my retirement in 2018, I was Business Manager of the school for over 20 years.
 I am proud to be associated with Timothy Hackworth School and I’m committed to providing the children with a happy, safe environment where they can enjoy their learning and reach their full potential.
-Being a school governor is often challenging, but also very rewarding; I look forward to continuing in my role and supporting the school leadership to ensure the school meets its educational aims and, consequently, the best possible outcomes for all our children.
+Being a school governor is often challenging, but also very rewarding; I look forward to continuing in my role and supporting the School Leadership Team to ensure that the school meets its educational aims and, consequently has the best possible outcomes for all of our children.

-Hello my name is Anthony Jones and I am delighted to have been selected as Parent Governor for Timothy Hackworth Primary.
-I am a father of three and my two boys attend Timothy Hackworth Primary.
-Through the role I hope to help the school continue to provide excellence in education and help to build relationships between the parents and the school.
-I have completed 26 years military service and now work in a children’s residential home as the Positive Behaviour Support Coach helping the children with special educational needs and behaviour concerns.
-I will also be hoping to help the school and parents with the extra challenges a SEND child encounters.
+Hello.
+My name is Anthony Jones and I am delighted to have been selected as Parent Governor for Timothy Hackworth Primary School.
+I am a father of three, and my two boys attend Timothy Hackworth Primary School.
+Through this role, I hope to help the school continue to provide excellence in education and also to further develop relationships between the parents and the school.
+I have completed 26 years of military service and now work in a children’s residential home as the Positive Behaviour Support Coach helping the children with special educational needs and behaviour concerns.
+I will also be hoping to help the school and parents with the extra challenges that a SEND child may encounter.

-Hello I am Councillor Shirley Quinn.
+Hello.
+I am Councillor Shirley Quinn.
 I am an elected Councillor for Shildon Town Council and Durham County Council.
-I was a previous pupil of this school in the 1970,s having many happy memories and a good start to my education.
-I am a frequent visitor to the school, sharing my pride for all the children who are always polite, eager to learn and achieve many awards.
-I have worked in the catering trade, management of staff in the emergency alarm service and in the care of the elderly.
+I was a previous pupil of this school in the 1970s, having many happy memories and a good start to my education.
+I am a frequent visitor to the school, sharing my pride in all the children, who are always polite, eager to learn and achieve many awards.
+I have worked in the catering trade, management of staff in the emergency alarm service, and in the care of the elderly.
 I currently work in a local nursing home.
-I aspire to letting all pupils have the best that can be achieved and will promote a belief of reaching for the stars as well as helping to make Shildon a great place to live, play and work.
+My aspiration is for all children to achieve the very best that they can.
+I will promote a belief of reaching for the stars as well as helping to make Shildon a great place to learn, live, play and work.

 Nicola Stainsby – Staff Governor

-I have been a dedicated member of the team at Timothy Hackworth Primary for over 17 years and part of the Governing body for over 10 years.
-As Staff governor my link areas/specialist interests are Rights Respecting Schools, Safeguarding and Online Safety.
-I am passionate about our school supporting every child to be the best that they can be!
+I have been a dedicated member of the team at Timothy Hackworth Primary School for over 17 years, and part of the Governing Body for over 10 years.
+As Staff Governor, my link areas/specialist interests are Rights Respecting Schools, SMSC and British Values.
+I am passionate about our school, supporting every child to be the best that they can be!

 Fiona Minay – Community Governor

-I was Co-opted on to the governing body in December 2018.
-I am the Practice Manager of a local family dental practice, Ashby and Atkinson, here in Shildon.
-Due to my position at work, I feel I bring experience in child safeguarding, people management, conflict management, multi-agency working and prioritising the needs of vulnerable children.
-I also hold the PGCE qualification which I feel will give me further insight in the general day to day running of a classroom.
-The school and council are providing me with the opportunity to attend a wide range of training courses which will enable me to understand what is expected of me in my role as governor, and what policies the school must adhere to, to run effectively.
-I am proud to be a governor of Timothy Hackworth Primary School, and want to strive to ensure every child who attends is safe, happy, and enable to develop their full potential.
+I was co-opted onto the Governing Body in December 2018.
+I am the Practice Manager of a local family dental practice, Shildon Smile Clinic.
+Due to my position at work, I feel that I bring experience to the safeguarding of children, people management, conflict management, multi-agency working and prioritising the needs of vulnerable children.
+I also hold a PGCE qualification which I feel will give me further insight into the general day-to-day running of a classroom.
+The school and Durham County Council are providing me with the opportunity to attend a wide range of training courses which will enable me to understand what is expected of me in my role as governor, and what policies the school must adhere to, to run effectively.
+I am proud to be a governor of Timothy Hackworth Primary School, and want to strive to ensure that every child who attends is safe, happy, and able to develop their full potential.

 Malcolm Gray – Community Governor

-I am a mam to 3 children (Reception, Year 3 and Year 5) at Timothy Hackworth Primary School.
+I am a mam to 3 children at Timothy Hackworth Primary School.
 I am a serving Councillor on Shildon Town Council and a qualified teacher.

-I really appreciate the ethos and values of Timothy Hackworth School and I’m really excited about the opportunity to help it build on its strengths by joining the team as a parent governor.
-I’m very interested in protecting SEND provision and helping the school continue to be a progressive, inclusive establishment.
+I really appreciate the ethos and values of Timothy Hackworth Primary School and I’m really excited about the opportunity to help it build on its strengths by being part of the team as a Parent Governor.
+I am very interested in protecting SEND provision and helping the school continue to be a progressive and inclusive establishment.

 Bernadette Cooper – Parent Governor

 My name is Bernadette Cooper.
-I am a mam of 3 boys who attend Timothy Hackworth School.
-They are in Yr5, Yr3 and Yr1.
-I took the parent governor role on as I believe I can help the school with the views I have.
-I am also a member of the SEND group that the school set up last year.
-Two of my boys have learning problems, so a big reason I wanted to become a governor is to help the SEND provision within the school.
+I am a mam of 3 boys, 2 of which attend Timothy Hackworth Primary School.
+I took the Parent Governor role on as I believe that I can help the school with the views that I have.
+I am also a member of the SEND Parents and Carers Advisory Group.
+Two of my boys have learning problems, so a big reason that I wanted to become a governor is to help the SEND provision within the school.